 This is an impromptu post.
 I had not thought about writing this blog post in advance.
 I would not be terribly disappointed if somehow a power failure robbed me (and you the reader!) of reading the end product of what this post is going to end up to be.
 Unlike most fascinating news stories breaking headlines, this article will not provide exciting gossip fodder.
 This post has yet to find its main subject and so will, for now, meander in the sample space of possibilities.
 Without choosing a headlining topic and thus a route towards a suitable conclusion, all possibilities remain open.
 Yet, without choosing, none are.
 That is the beauty of choice.

 Of course some days there are strikes.
-Somedays the weather is better.
+Some days the weather is better.
 But at the end, you are groomed to accept the system.
 To accept that there are rides and some people run it while others ride it.
 You could be the person working for the people running the carnival or rise to create your own ride.
 The people who create the rides are usually hailed as visionaries.
+They make a lot of money and their children go on to inherit the royalty from the rides they had created.
 There is also somewhat of a system in place which grooms people so that they are sufficiently trained to manage the rides.
+They call these places schools and the more advanced ones as universities.

 That is not to say that the carnival is empty.
 Doesn’t it show the heights of human creativity?
 Such spectacular rides!
 Such colour and gusto!
 Such music to accompany the tempo with which the horses rise and fall while circling in the waltzer.
 Wasn’t Ferris such a visionary to have created the eponymous Ferris wheel?
 Aren’t humans amazing to build the machinery to create new and keep the existing rides running?
 Of course, there is the occasional mishap.
+More accidents happen in the poorer regions of the Carnival due to more corruption there and a lack of adequate distribution of resources.
 Some people continue to be unable to afford the rides, while others make a profit at their expense.
 But a single individual can’t do anything about that.
-So we give vent to our feelings in some of the eateries where we meet our peers and the Carnival goes on for eternity.
-Of course, you come in at a specific time and leave after a few months, never to return.
-It’s what you do during those months that determines how the Carnival remembers you.
+So we give vent to our feelings in some of the eateries where we meet our peers in the form of small talk and the Carnival goes on for eternity.
+Of course, you come in at a specific time and leave after a few years, never to return.
+It’s what you do during those years that determines how the Carnival remembers you.
+Or maybe you don’t care if the Carnival remembers you.
+You just want to have a good time.
+Or maybe, you just want to explore the Carnival and be to all the exotic places before your ticket runs out of time.

 This article, this blog is my pause.
 My semicolon.
 Not a period, because the sentence must go on.
 At least for now.
 Residing on a corner of a pixel of a pale blue dot of a yet unexplored universe, all I can do ramble on incoherently about the deeper meanings of life in a language: English which is not even my first tongue.
 Part of me wants to rise to this and spend the rest of my days trying to uncover this mystery to the best of my ability.
 Read more about it and live on it.
 Part of me disagrees and wants me to join the Carnival to create the next ride and hail me as the next superstar.
 Part of me thinks that I’ve done enough and should join the management helping to run the rides before exiting the Carnival like the millions before me, have and will continue to…